ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Today</h3>A slight chance of showers and thunderstorms before noon, then a chance of showers and thunderstorms between noon and 3pm,
+         <h3>This Afternoon</h3>Scattered showers and thunderstorms before 3pm, then isolated showers and thunderstorms between 3pm and 5pm.
+Partly sunny,
-         then a slight chance of showers and thunderstorms between 3pm and 5pm.
-Partly sunny, with a high near 62.
-North wind 7 to
+         with a high near 62.
+North wind around 10 mph.
-         10 mph.
 Chance of precipitation is 30%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">